All posts

 The fourth is the in-house AI team.
 Hire two ML engineers and an MLOps person, give them eighteen months, deploy something.
 This is the model that actually works at scale, which is why the largest companies all default to it.
 It assumes a customer who can hire ML engineers at four-hundred-thousand-dollar fully-loaded compensation, can offer them a problem interesting enough to choose your insurance brokerage over a frontier lab, and can wait eighteen months for the first thing to ship.

 The fifth and newest is the AI-enabled roll-up.
-Buy a fragmented services market at services multiples, deploy AI to compress costs, exit at software multiples.
-General Catalyst earmarked $1.5B from an $8B fund for the strategy in late 2024.
-Thrive Holdings committed $1B+ in April 2025.
-Lightspeed and Bessemer are in.
+Buy a fragmented services market at services multiples, deploy AI to compress costs, then exit at software multiples.
+General Catalyst earmarked $1.5B from an $8B fund for the strategy in late 2024, Thrive Holdings committed $1B+ in April 2025, and Lightspeed and Bessemer have both joined.
 Total capital deployed across the strategy now exceeds three billion dollars.

 None of the five fits the largest segment